I look forward to a personal consultation with you.

 What are the advantages of using a PIM system?

-A PIM system is particularly useful for companies with numerous products that require explanation and extensive product catalogs, as well as for companies that need to manage their product information consistently and efficiently across different sales catalogs.
-However, a PIM system is not just a technical tool, but above all a strategic instrument for optimizing product data management.
+A PIM system is particularly useful for companies with numerous products that require explanation and extensive product catalogs, as well as for companies that need to manage their product information consistently and efficiently across different sales channels.

 What cost savings can result from using a PIM system?

-The introduction of a PIM system can lead to significant indirect and direct cost savings.
-These can be achieved primarily through
+The introduction of a PIM system can lead to considerable indirect and direct cost savings.

 What should you look out for when choosing a PIM system?